 - Aboriginal Community Controlled Health Organisations (ACCHOs), Aboriginal Medical Services (AMS), and many more.

-For many Aboriginal and Torres Strait Islander Services, accreditation against various national standards can support funding applications or provides accountability for organisations to commit to a continuous cycle of quality improvement.
+For many Aboriginal and Torres Strait Islander Services, accreditation, certification or verification against various national standards can support funding applications or provides accountability for organisations to commit to a continuous cycle of quality improvement.

 How QIP supports organisations